 Back to all posts

-StayWork guide May 5, 2026 13 min read
+StayWork guide May 5, 2026 15 min read Updated June 4, 2026

 Narvarte vs San Rafael for a Monthly Stay in CDMX (2026)

-Narvarte vs San Rafael is a practical monthly-stay decision, not a tourist-neighborhood popularity contest.
-Both can work for a 30+ night stay in Mexico City.
-They solve different problems.
+Narvarte vs San Rafael is not a tourist-neighborhood popularity contest.
+It is a monthly-stay decision.

 If Narvarte is already on your shortlist, start with Narvarte monthly stays and Narvarte furnished monthly apartments.
 If you are still comparing the wider city, use monthly apartments in Mexico City and the Mexico City neighborhoods for monthly stays guide before moving to Book Direct.